 - Starwood Preferred Guest® Business Credit Card From American Express: Rewards rate: 6 points for each dollar of eligible purchases at over 6,500 participating SPG® and Marriott Rewards® hotels across 110 countries worldwide.
-Welcome Offer: 100,000 bonus points after you use your new Card to make $5,000 in purchases within the first 3 months of Card Membership.
-Offer ends 10/31/2018.
+Welcome Offer: Earn 75,000 Bonus points after you use your new Card to make $3,000 in purchases within the first 3 months of Card Membership.

 And, now that Marriott points convert into Starpoints (3 Marriott points gets you 1 Starwood point), the Marriott Rewards credit card bonuses, as well as Chase Ultimate Rewards® credit card bonuses (which convert into Marriott Rewards) can help you earn more Starpoints.